mbae/Sight-Reading-DSL/build.md

 # Building and running Sightreading

-To run sightreading, run the following command in the same highest-level directory for the example program:
+To run the DSL on your own program, run the following command in the directory with srg script:

-`sbt "run-main sightreading.external.Sightreading exampleProgram"`
+`./srg path/to/program nameOfOutput [numOfVariations]`

+or to run the example program:

+`./srgexample nameOfOutput [numOfVariations]`